Sz-Tim/isRev/ms/msDraft.md

 The species dissimilarity is higher than genus dissimilarity (stats for *Beta~genus~* and *Beta~species~*) which, in turn, is higher than subfamily dissimilarity (stats for *Beta~subfamily~* and *Beta~genus~*).
 Most dramatically, turnover across elevations declines at higher taxonomic levels irrespective of latitude.
 Communities become increasingly nested as the differences are due not to the replacement of one taxon with another, but to the loss of taxa.
-This may occur because of competitive exclusion between congeners across elevations, though heightened sensitivity to abiotic conditions at the species level and consequent elevational specialization could also produce this pattern.
+This may occur because of competitive exclusion between congeners across elevations, though heightened sensitivity to abiotic conditions at the species level and consequent elevational specialization could also produce this pattern [@Dapporto2014; @Machac2011].

 # Richness patterns